Scarlet's Walk: Music and lyrics

 Scarlet makes her way into Florida in "Another Girl's Paradise", a song which relates to the different dimensions of relationships between women, and feelings of envy and intimidation.
-The title track took inspiration from stories told to Amos by her grandfather, who was Cherokee.
+The title track took inspiration from stories told to Amos by her grandfather, who she claims was Cherokee.
 The song depicts the climax of Scarlet's story, where after meeting other characters during her journey and seeing their path, she has decided on her own.
 Amos has also stated that the song was written to expose the Indian Removal Act in 1830 and its stealing of Native American land.
 "Virginia" tackles the hypocrisy of a nation built on notions of freedom denying it to the Native American population.
 The song personifies America as a young girl, and explores the concept of being able to warn it about the troubles that will come in the future.
 The song features McIntosh playing a Dobro resonator guitar.
 In the heavily orchestrated closing track, "Gold Dust", Scarlet has given birth to her daughter and has the experience of having another life depending on her.
 Additionally, Amos has stated that the song is about "being other people and feeling how they feel", and how one's own personal experiences stick with themselves and create their story (Amos uses the metaphor of a "body map" in the Scarlet Stories commentary).
 The song was later re-recorded on, and lent its name to, Amos' 2012 album Gold Dust, featuring orchestrated re-recordings of songs from her back catalogue.